rclone/rclone/docs/content/azureblob.md

 #### --azureblob-access-tier

-Access tier of blob: hot, cool or archive.
+Access tier of blob: hot, cool, cold or archive.

-Archived blobs can be restored by setting access tier to hot or cool.
+Archived blobs can be restored by setting access tier to hot, cool or cold.
 Leave blank if you intend to use default access tier, which is set at account level

 If there is no "access tier" specified, rclone doesn't apply any tier.